Ladecodes1/alu-zero_day/README.md

-My first readme at the root level
+My first readme as Naomi